Tragedy in the British Royal Family at the End of August

 The entrance to the Pont de l’Alma tunnel where Diana, Princess of Wales was fatally injured, Photo Credit – Susan Flantzer

-The Prince of Wales, along with Diana’s two sisters, flew to Paris to accompany her body back to England.
+The Prince of Wales and Diana’s two sisters flew to Paris to accompany her body back to England.
 Draped with the Royal Standard, Diana’s coffin was taken to the Chapel Royal at St. James’s Palace where it remained for several days, before returning to her home at Kensington Palace.
 On Saturday, September 6, 1997, a procession began at Kensington Palace and ended at Westminster Abbey where Diana’s funeral was held.
-Following the funeral, the coffin was taken to Althorp, where it was interred privately on an island in the center of a lake on the grounds.
+Following the funeral, the coffin was taken to Althorp, where it was privately interred on an island in the center of a lake.

 The funeral of Diana, Princess of Wales, Photo Credit – www.dailymail.co.uk